24

 Photo by Wonderful Copenhagen

-Just a stone’s throw away from Nyboder, you’ll find the residential street Gernersgade.
-The houses are painted in a sunny yellow hue that brightens up the entire street, sure to put a smile on your face.
-As you walk along the street you can’t help but envy the lucky people who get to call Gernersgade home.
+Just a stone’s throw away from Nyboder lies the charming residential street of Gernersgade.
+Here, the houses are painted in a warm, sunny yellow hue that brightens the entire street - sure to put a smile on your face.
+As you stroll along, it's hard not to envy the lucky people who get to call Gernersgade home.

 Sofiegade – Discover the Coolest House in Copenhagen